 Give the command mesg n to keep ordinary users from writing to your terminal.
-You can take this action when you do not want to be disturbed or are viewing something on your screen that you do not want overwritten.
+You can take this action when you do not want to be disturbed or when you are viewing something on your screen that you do not want overwritten.

-- 4. How can you find out which utilities are available on your system for editing files?
-Which utilities are available for editing on your system? - Give the command apropos editor.
-Typical editors are vim, ex, ed, and pico. - 6.
-What happens when you use diff to compare two binary files that are not identical?
+4. How can you display the following line on the screen you are working on?

+6. What happens when you use diff to compare two binary files that are not identical?
 (You can use gzip to create the binary files.)
-Explain why the diff output for binary files is not the same as the diff output for ASCII files. - When you compare binary files with diff, the utility displays a message saying the files differ when that is the case or no message when the files are the same.
+Explain why the diff output for binary files is different from the diff output for ASCII files.

+When you compare binary files with diff, the utility displays a message saying the files differ when the files differ or no message when the files are the same.
 The diff utility compares ASCII files on a line-by-line basis; it is not designed to compare binary files on a byte-by-byte basis.
-Use cmp to compare binary files in that manner. - 8.
-What is the result of giving the which utility the name of a command that resides in a directory that is not in your search path?
+Use cmp to compare binary files in that manner.

+8. What is the result of giving the which utility the name of a command that resides in a directory that is not in your search path?